EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 !!!
 Warning

-    Any running jobs, and containers, will be killed during the monthly TRE maintenance period.
+    Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.

 ### Troubleshooting: Proxy Error